koykov/approxity/frequency/cmsketch/readme.md

 # Count-Min Sketch

-Count-Min Sketch is a probabilistic data structure that estimates the frequency of elements in a data stream with minimal memory usage.
-It provides approximate counts with controlled error bounds.
+A probabilistic data structure that estimates how often items appear in a data stream.
+It provides fast, memory-efficient frequency counts that may slightly overestimate but never underestimate the true values.

+Unlike [Count Sketch](../countsketch) which balances over- and under-estimates to achieve unbiased results, Count-Min Sketch uses a simpler approach that requires less memory while guaranteeing all errors are overcounts.
+This makes it ideal for applications where confirming "at least X occurrences" matters more than perfect accuracy.

 ## How It Works